 1. For the safety and security of students the whole campus of the college is under the surveillance of CCTV cameras.
-2. Three faculty members joined the college.
-3. Chemistry Department has been upgraded to PG level.
+2. A new permanent faculty member has joined the college 3.
+Gymnasium has been renovated and relocated

 6.5.5 - Internal Quality Assurance System Details